GoogleChrome/web.dev/content/fast/reduce-network-payloads-using-text-compression/index.md

 * Minification
 * Data compression

-Incorporating both of these techniques will reduce payload sizes and in turn improve page load times.
+Incorporating both of these techniques reduces payload sizes and in turn improves page load times.

 ## Measure